kbamgbose/build-gpt2/README.md

 - `attention.py` uses manual masking, not `F.scaled_dot_product_attention`.
 Kept for transparency; not suitable for production training.
 - No KV cache.
 Inference recomputes keys and values for all previous tokens at each step: O(n²) in sequence length.
 - No inference utilities.
 No batched generation, sampling strategies, or beam search.
-- `train.py` checkpoints at end of training only.
-No mid-run recovery.
-- FineWeb run completed with no HellaSwag eval instrumented.
+- No HellaSwag eval instrumented.
 Loss curves exist but no downstream benchmark numbers.

 ---